inemtsev/hugo_blog/content/posts/chunked-file-upload-typescript-react-go.md

 ### Let's use what we created inside our component

-Now, that we have a class to represent the file to be uploaded.
+Now, we have a class to represent the file to be uploaded.
 We can instantiate this class as many times as needed inside the component.
 The resulting component looks like this.

 {{< gist inemtsev a45daa46fbdcdd6f80a65eed693a0689 "uploadMediaComponent.tsx" >}}